Holographic Hair - 15 Things To Know About The Instagram Trend

 Love the bright, candy-colored unicorn hair trend, but also want the multidimensional effect of holographic hair?
 Don’t worry about deciding between the two—you can have both at once!
 This dye job uses a cotton candy blue base and rainbow highlights throughout the hair.

 This type of holographic hair uses a grey or silver base to create a metallic effect.
 The highlights used are colorful, but more muted than typical holographic hair.
-This particular version of holographic hair is perfect for someone who isn’t exactly going for work-appropriate-subtle, but doesn’t want a style so vivid it attracts stares either.
+This particular version of holographic hair is perfect for someone who isn’t exactly going for work-appropriate-subtle, but doesn’t want a hairstyle so vivid it attracts stares either.

 Neon hair don’t care; this dye job is for the woman who isn’t afraid to stand out.
 It uses a platinum base and layers highlighter-bright blue, green, yellow, orange, and pink highlights on top for hair that practically glows.

 This subtle holographic style ditches the bright, rainbow hues seen in typical holographic hair for a muted, versatile grey-lavender-coral combination.
-It has the same multidimensional, holographic effect, but can be easier to match your outfits to or may be more appropriate for your workplace than other styles.
+It has the same multidimensional, holographic effect, but can be easier to match your outfits to or may be more appropriate for your workplace than other hairstyles.

 Oil Slick-Holographic Hybrid